zoobot/drum_machine/drum_machine/readme.md

 These files maybe viewed locally by opening index.html or by placing them on a webserver.
 No webserver required.

-### Installing

-For Testing run
-npm install on command line

 ### Details